 Wash the lotus seeds, lily bulbs and euryale seeds

-This hearty vegetarian soup recipe uses red miso.
-The combination of leek, lotus root slices, mushrooms and silken tofu made it a great winter soup.
+Another vegetarian recipe but with a Japanese twist.
+The combination of red miso, leek, lotus root slices, shiitake mushrooms, and silken tofu made it a great winter soup.
 Imagine digging into this big pot of steamy goodness with the winter winds howling outside.

 1 large leek thinly sliced

 5 dried shiitake mushrooms

 2-3 tbsp red miso

 Bring the kombu broth to a boil in a pot